 Barakat, R., Cordero, Y., Coteron, J., Luaces, M., & Montejo, R. (2012).
 Exercise during pregnancy improves maternal glucose screen at 24–28 weeks: a randomized controlled trial.
 British journal of sports medicine, 46(9), 656-661.
 This article considers the varied levels of glucose in pregnant women and relates them to the level of activities they undertake at different times of their gestation period.
-In the article, the author accentuates that the women who gets indulged in high level physical activities at earlier stages and the late stages of their gestation period are deemed to have the required level of glucose in them.
+In the article, the author accentuates that the women who gets indulged in high level physical activities at earlier stages and the later stages of their gestation period are deemed to have the required level of glucose in them.
 The main strength of this article is the author has based the argument on the research and profound experiments that have been done.
 The finding, conclusions given in the article are based on factual logical reasoning.
 The controlled experiment used has been on the conducted to accentuate this article clearly gives the article the authenticity it deserves.
 The author is keen to inculcate the advent of showing the effect of a physical exercise in every week of the baby’s development in the womb.
 Glucose is one important factor that gives the body energy.
 Glucose control in the body will keep the body quite active all the time.

 Barakat, R., Lucia, A., & Ruiz, J. R. (2009).
 Resistance exercise training during pregnancy and newborn's birth size: a randomized controlled trial.
 International Journal of Obesity, 33(9), 1048-1057.
 The authors of this article gives an in-depth analysis on the outcome of birth at the different levels of physical activities.
 The critical investigation on the size of the new born in relation to the activities of the mother before has delivery has been quite successful in this piece.
 The article strictly talks about the size of the new born without dwelling on the wholesome development of the child.
 Child development is very critical in making sure that the either the boy is bright or not.
 The articles do not give a substantial investigation in to the wholesome child development effect in relation to the nature of physical exercise that the mother undergo.
 It is also very critical to consider the various instance of stress of the mother and consider ways in which the stress that the mother have affects the development of child.
 Lastly the articles give a substantial conclusion that the good body shape of a newborn in got when the mother takes much of her time to do light routinely exercise.